peterkhe1999/CheatSheet/OSEP/README.md

 End Function
 ```

-When most antivirus products emulate the execution of a document, they rename it.
-During execution, we check the name of the document and if we find that it is not the same as the one we originally provided, we can assume the execution has been emulated and we can exit the code
+When most antivirus products emulate the execution of a document, they **rename** it.
+During execution, check the name of the document and if it is not the same as the one we originally provided => the execution has been emulated => exit the code

-Generates a Meterpreter reverse shell as long as our file is named runner.doc
+Generates a Meterpreter reverse shell provided that our file is named `runner.doc`

 ```VB
 If ActiveDocument.Name <> Nuts("131134127127118131063117128116") Then